-It was not sanctions that brought about change in South Africa, Hyslop says.
+It was not sanctions that brought about change in South Africa, says Hyslop.
 “The mass revolts inside South Africa were the chief force making for the eventual democratization.”
-The academic boycott “had no important political effect in undermining apartheid and…may have had a minor negative impact on postapartheid society.”
+The academic boycott “had no important political effect in undermining apartheid and … may have had a minor negative impact on postapartheid society.”

 Hyslop also suggests the South African case should be a cautionary tale for the BDS crowd.
 “The politics of the boycott engendered a situation where academics approached the South African question primarily as moralists.
 In doing so, they largely abandoned the contribution they could have made as intellectuals to the creation of South African democracy.
 To this day, it damages their ability to engage with the country.”